Waitonga Falls Track

 As a southern vent in the Pacific Rim volcanic chain, the Lakes reserve is well worth a visit.
 Approximately 2.5km from Ohakune on the road towards Raetihi you will find this 1.8km loop track off Lakes Road.
 With phenomenal views across the southern end of the small lake, the track is a combination of metal and dirt, making an easy stroll through beautiful, well established bush.

-An easy walk of up to 6km, Lake Rotopounamu nestles into the western side of Mount Pihanga.
+An easy walk of 5km, Lake Rotopounamu nestles into the western side of Mount Pihanga.
 30kms from National Park off SH47, the parking area is signposted on the south side of Te Ponanga Saddle.
 Beginning opposite the parking area, the track winds gently uphill to the track junction.
-To walk around the lake, turn right and follow a short section of gravelled track before dropping down towards Five Minute Beach.For a shorter option, from the road, take the track up to the junction and turn left.
+To walk around the lake, turn right and follow a short section of graveled track before dropping down towards Five Minute Beach.For a shorter option, from the road, take the track up to the junction and turn left.
 This short 20 minute walk will bring you to Ten Minute Beach, a pleasant picnic and swimming spot in summer.

 Te Porere Redoubt